jstrand/backyardrc/README.md

 Improvements
 ------------------------------

-* Race timing and lap times obviously would be a nice feature
+* Race timing would be a nice feature
 * One-click installation at least for Windows
 * Full screen support
 * Nicer interface in general